77Vincent/vinslider/README.md

 * In fade and slide mode, controller and pagers will be hidden if there is only one slide.
 * Currently touch event on mobile devices is not supported yet.

-## Demo

-Go to http://www.77webtech.com/vinslider to see the demo.

 ## Author

 Vincent Wen

 Website: www.77webtech.com

 Email: wentianqi77@outlook.com

 ## License